LAST UPDATED: 23 October 2019

-For centuries, racehorses have been whipped by jockeys in the belief that these ‘thick skinned’ animals need ‘encouragement’ to run faster, and ultimately to win races for their human owners.
+For centuries, racehorses have been whipped by jockeys in the belief that horses need ‘encouragement’ to run faster, and ultimately to win races for their human owners.

 In more recent years, the outdated and cruel practice of beating exhausted horses across the finish line has angered many Australians.
-During an interview for ABC's Catalyst, Racing Australia’s former chief executive, Peter McGauran conceded that if there was evidence that horses were hurt by whips, then “of course, we would do away with the whip.”
+After the cruelty of whips was exposed on ABC's Catalyst, Racing Australia’s former chief executive, Peter McGauran conceded that if there was evidence that horses were hurt by whips, then “of course, we would do away with the whip.”

 Watch ABC’s Catalyst to hear the outcome from recent studies on whipping, straight from the horse's mouth:

 Experts have called into question the use of whips in horse racing after studies have shown;

 - Horses’ skin is not only thinner than that of a human, but may be more sensitive to pain